rubocode/frontier.nvim/doc/design/origin.md

 ### OUTCOME

 I decided to create a new colorscheme.
+Let's see where we get!